honkmaster/TTAppleMapsActivity/README.md

 ## Requirements

 - As `UIActivity` is iOS 6 only, so is the subclass.
 - This project uses ARC.
-If you want to use it in a non ARC project, you must add the `-fobjc-arc` compiler flag to TTOpenInAppActivity.m in Target Settings > Build Phases > Compile Sources.
+If you want to use it in a non ARC project, you must add the `-fobjc-arc` compiler flag to TTAppleMapsActivity.m in Target Settings > Build Phases > Compile Sources.

 ## Installation

-Add the `TTOpenInAppActivity` subfolder to your project.
+Add the `TTAppleMapsActivity` subfolder to your project.
 There are no required libraries other than `UIKit`.

 ## Usage.